rahulsgangurde/Entratacode/README.md

  Test Case 2: Perform sign in with wrong data
 **Here we are trying to sign in with wrong credentials and checking error msg here we used scrolling, explict wait and assertions to verify result.
+Test case3 = navitage to prodcut and select category **Here we are trying to Products and selecting specific category